alexandergrib/fitness_master/README.md

   * ```This feature ensures user are unable to change data on the system exercise, instead it gets copyied to the user account```
 * User unable to delete system exercises
   * ```Safety feature to prevent user accidentaly remove system exercise```
-* Ability to Add a workout.
+* Ability to edd a workout.
   * ```User should be able to create their own custom workouts```
-* Ability to Edit workout.
+* Ability to edit workout.
   * ```User should be able to modify their own custom workouts```
 * Ability to delete workout.
   * ```User should be able to delete their own custom workouts```